sergiy79/codecombat/Coco-Models.md

 * Playback state

 ### Article
 Documentation for general programming knowledge.
-CodeCombat needs in addition to gameplay a reference corpus for players to check if they want a good general explanation of any given programming concept.
+In addition to gameplay, CodeCombat needs a reference corpus for players to check if they want a good general explanation of any given programming concept.
 These are what Scribes work on.

 ## Other kinds of data: